millacarmona/morphospace/README.md

-Once the `"mspace"` object has been created, the `plot_mspace` function can be used to either regenerate/modify the plot, add a legend, or to combine morphometric axes with other non-shape variables to produce ‘hybrid’ morphospaces.
+Once the `"mspace"` object has been created, the `plot_mspace` function can be used to either regenerate/modify the plot, add a legend, or to combine morphometric axes with other non-shape variables to produce 'hybrid' morphospaces.
 For example, PC1 can be plotted against size to explore allometric patterns.

 ``` r